Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 (New York)

-I am planning my daughters communion party and I have seen some balloon center pieces on pinterest which I am very interested in.
+I am planning my daughters communion party and I have seen some balloon center pieces on Pinterest which I am very interested in.

 The picture shows a balloon (looks like a traditional average latex balloon) covered in colored tulle and tied around the part you knot the balloon with pretty bows.